CLL patients may be more susceptible to infections due to either the CLL itself and/or its treatment. A higher risk of infection is caused by

 - Granulocyte macrophage-colony stimulating growth factor (GM-CSF) (sargramostim [Leukine®]) that can increase the number of neutrophils and monocytes.

-In about 2 to 10 percent of people with CLL, the disease transforms into diffuse large B-cell lymphoma (DLBCL) or Hodgkin lymphoma during the course of their disease and treatment.
+In about 2 to 10 percent of people with CLL, the disease transforms into something more complex.
+Of this small group, 95 percent may develop diffuse large-B cell lymphoma (DLBCL), and the other 5 percent may develop Hodgkin lymhpoma.
 This is known as “Richter transformation” or “Richter’s syndrome.”
-This syndrome is much more common in patients with IgHv-unmutated CLL.
+This syndrome is much more common in patients with high-risk factors such as: advanced Rai stage; del(17p), trisomy 12, TP53 or NOTCH1 mutations; and IGHV-unmutated CLL.

 Patients may have significantly enlarged lymph nodes, and may experience fevers and weight loss.
 Lymphocyte masses may also develop in parts of the body other than the lymph nodes.

-Patients with Richter transformation should be treated with chemoimmunotherapy regimens designed for DLBCL.
+Patients with Richter transformation whose CLL has transformed into DLBCL are treated with regimens designed for DLBCL.
 Allogeneic stem cell transplantation can also be considered following a response to initial therapy.

 Standard Hodgkin lymphoma therapy is used for patients with Richter transformation whose CLL has transformed to Hodgkin lymphoma.
 With aggressive therapy, these patients tend to do better and may be cured of this condition (although not the underlying CLL).